Ultimaker 2+ Review

 We took the top 10 3D printers out there and put them to the test to see which models reigned supreme.
 We ranked and scored these products based on a comprehensive head-to-head testing process, splitting it up into four rating metrics: Print Quality, Ease of Use, Print Capabilities, and Support.
 Each of these metrics had a handful of tests, the results of which are detailed below.

 The most important metric in our test, Print Quality accounted for 40% of the overall score.
 We printed a wide assortment of sample models, then had a panel evaluate them without knowing their printer of origin.
-The Ultimaker took home the top score of 8 out of 10, as shown in the chart below, with its strong performance in this metric helping vault this model to the front of the pack overall.
+The Ultimaker took home the top score of 8 out of 10.

 We used the manufacturer's recommended settings for both PLA and ABS, only adjusting obvious fixes if the print completely failed, such as slowing down the initial layer if the plastic wouldn't stick to the build plate or adjusting the raft air gap if the raft was impossible to remove.